les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 * What if all stories were approximately the same size.
 Then what could we do with story estimates that we couldn’t do with story counts?

 Et si les stories étaient approximativement de la même taille ?
-Alors que ferions avec des estimations des stories que nous ne pourrions pas faire avec le comptage des stories ?
+Alors que pourrions nous faire avec des estimations des stories que nous ne pourrions pas faire avec le comptage des stories ?

 * What if all stories were one acceptance test?
 What could we do with story estimates that we couldn’t do with story counts (or, now, acceptance test counts)?

 Et si toutes les stories étaient un seul test d'acceptance ?
-Que ferions avec des estimations des stories que nous ne pourrions pas faire avec le comptage des stories (ou dans ce cas avec le comptage des tests d'acceptance) ?
+Que pourrions nous faire avec des estimations des stories que nous ne pourrions pas faire avec le comptage des stories (ou dans ce cas avec le comptage des tests d'acceptance) ?

 ## TL;DR